Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Appendix

 \subsection{Related Work}

 \textbf{Hierarchical Reinforcement Learning.} \texttt{HRL} is an elegant framework that promises the intuitive benefits of temporal abstraction and improved exploration~\citep{nachum2019does}.
 Prior research work has focused on developing efficient methods that leverage hierarchical learning to efficiently solve complex tasks~\citep{sutton1999between,Barto03recentadvances, NIPS1997_5ca3e9b1, DBLP:journals/corr/cs-LG-9905014}.
 Goal-conditioned \texttt{HRL} is an important framework in which a higher-level policy assigns subgoals to a lower-level policy~\citep{dayan1992feudal,vezhnevets2017feudal}, which executes primitive actions on the environment.
 Despite its advantages, \texttt{HRL} faces challenges owing to its hierarchical structure, as goal-conditioned \texttt{RL} based approaches suffer from non-stationarity in off-policy settings where multiple levels are trained concurrently~\citep{nachum2018data,levy2018learning}.
 These issues arise because the lower level policy behavior is sub-optimal and unstable.
 Prior works deal with these issues by either simulating optimal lower primitive behavior~\citep{levy2018learning}, relabeling replay buffer transitions~\citep{nachum2018data,singh2023pear,singh2023crisp}, or assuming access to privileged information like expert demonstrations or preferences~\citep{singh2024piper,singh2023crisp,singh2023pear}.
+Recent efforts explore intrinsic options to mitigate non-stationarity and infeasible subgoals through self-supervised discovery, such as HIDIO~\citep{zhang2021hierarchical}, which learns task-agnostic options via entropy minimization on sub-trajectories for diverse exploration in sparse-reward robotics, achieving improved sample efficiency over flat RL.
+Similarly, HIPPO~\citep{li2019sub} unifies low and high-level optimization by enabling joint training to reduce inter-level dependencies, yet it remains reward-dependent and prone to non-stationarity in off-policy updates.
 In contrast, we propose a novel bi-level formulation to mitigate non-stationarity and regularize the higher-level policy to generate feasible subgoals for the lower-level policy.

+Related efforts in automatic curriculum learning employ bi-level optimization to generate adaptive goals or task sequences for lower-level policies, such as~\citep{narvekar2018learning} who learn curriculum policies in a bi-level MDP to sequence tasks for efficient transfer to a target domain, and~\citep{lewandowski2022reinforcement} who use bi-level optimization for multi-objective goal generation in continuous navigation environments to balance exploration, rewards, and non-stationarity through curriculum-driven subgoal refinement.
+These methods improve sample efficiency in HRL but often rely on heuristics, predefined task graphs, or additional outer-loop RL solvers for curriculum design.

 \textbf{Behavior Priors.} Some prior work relies on hand-crafted actions or behavior priors to accelerate learning~\citep{DBLP:journals/corr/abs-2110-03655,dalal2021accelerating}.
 While these methods can simplify hierarchical learning, their performance heavily depends on the quality of the priors; sub-optimal priors may lead to sub-optimal performance.
 In contrast, ours is an end-to-end approach that does not require prior specification, thereby avoiding significant expert human effort.